chentingpc/HINembedding/ReadMe.md

 _Note_:

-1. separator allowed: tab or space.
+1. separator allowed: tab or space. hence, no tab or space is allowed in ndoe name.
+2. node name for different node type should be different.

 **node_type file (optional?)**